Long-term, part-time employees may now be eligible to participate in your 401(k). Is your plan ready?

 Fidelity Vesting service (actual hours of service) is being updated to review an employee’s service history once they satisfy the LTPT eligibility provision.
 All years of service in which the employee completes at least 500 hours of service in a vesting computation period will be counted, excluding appropriate service years.
 The plan may also be required to send a new LTPT Employee Attained Years value, when applicable.
 The data requirements are identified in the table below.
 Additional data elements may be required for other vesting methods.

-New LTPT Employee Date Requirements
+New LTPT Employee Data Requirements

 Eligibility and Vesting Data Elements